gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 ### Course Conda environment setup

-In the course folder, there is an environment setup file _ITForBusAndFin2020_env_setup.yml_ from which you can create the dedicated _ITForBusAndFin2020_env_ Conda environment, which contains all the packages needed for the course.
+In the course folder _IT-For-Business-And-Finance-2019-20_ there is an environment setup file _ITForBusAndFin2020_env_setup.yml_ from which the dedicated _ITForBusAndFin2020_env_ Conda environment can be created.
+This new conda environment contains all the packages needed for the course.
 Follow these steps to create and activate it:

 0. Open your conda navigator and locate the _Anaconda Prompt_ (that is, a terminal shell).
 Press the _console_shortcut_ button to open it (see picture)